 Eighteen months into his term, Preston Sloan, who had so willingly placed his hand on the Bible when he took the oath, was brought down in a shameful fashion.
 It was discovered that the Senator had engaged in a long tumultuous marital affair.
 That news might have been survivable, but when it was learned that he had paid for his mistress to secretly have an abortion, it was game over.
 His marriage, along with his reputation, was destroyed, and one year later his retail business declared bankruptcy as the religious right passed judgment and promptly deserted him.

 Elaine also paid a heavy price for her Senate run.
-For months after the election, she received death threats over her lack of faith, and her children were asked to leave school because the district did not want to spend the money on the extra security needed to protect them.
+For many months after her defeat, she received death threats over her lack of faith, and her children were asked to leave school because the district did not want to spend the money on the extra security needed to protect them.
 Eventually, the Curtis family was even forced to move, after their home was repeatedly vandalized.
 Not surprisingly, it had always been Elaine’s plan that if her campaign was unsuccessful, she would return to teaching, but she was unable to resume her career because everywhere she applied, parents organized and vehemently protested.
 They could not tolerate the idea of a self-proclaimed atheist interacting with their children.